jhumelsine/jhumelsine.github.io/_posts/2024-02-27-composite-design-pattern.md

 * The number of `components` within the `Composite` is not fixed, so the tree structure can expand as deep or as wide as needed.
 I only showed one mechanism for adding `components` to the `Composite`.
 There could be others.
 I also didn’t show additional mechanisms to read, update or delete `components`.
 A production quality design may want them as well.
 * If more composite context is desired, then additional domain specific `Composite` classes could extend `Composite` or delegate to it, as we’ll see in the Use Case example.
 * The `Client` does not know nor care whether its `Component` reference is a single `Leaf` object or a `Composite` object at the root of a tree with thousands of objects within it.
 * There is no `Configurer` in the GoF’s design.
 This is probably my sole issue, since I feel this is a near perfect design pattern.
 Most `Leaf` classes have limited agency.
 They will provide a snippet functionality, but probably not too much.
 An individual Lego Brick has limited agency.
 A logic gate limited agency.
 But when configured appropriately, form and function emerge, such as the Lego Millennium Falcon or a fully functioning computer.
 The `Composite` may be the heart of the design, but the `Configurer` is the brain.
+For a little ___brain science___ See: [Builder Design Pattern: Complex Object](https://jhumelsine.github.io/2025/08/08/builder-introduction.html#complex-object).

 <img src="/assets/CompositeGoF.png" alt="GoF Composite Design Pattern"  width = "90%" align="center" style="padding-right: 35px;">